This page contains questions and answers for the Pennsylvania Conservation Explorer (Explorer).

 Can I submit my PNDI receipt for environmental review through the Explorer?

 Yes.
 You must mark your PNDI receipt FINAL when ready for online submission for environmental review.
 Using the My Projects tab, click on the project title, click on the Edit Details/Finalize button, and change the edit status to FINAL.
 You will be sent an email message, notifying you of the change.
-By changing your edit status to FINAL you will be submitting the PNDI receipt to the PA Game Commission, PA Fish and Boat Commission, Department of Conservation and Natural Resources and the U.S. Fish and Wildlife Service requires users to email or mail their project submissions.
+By changing your edit status to FINAL you will be submitting the PNDI receipt to the PA Game Commission, PA Fish and Boat Commission, and Department of Conservation and Natural Resources.
+The U.S. Fish and Wildlife Service requires users to email or mail their project submissions.
 Be sure to include the rest of your project submission including a narrative and other supporting documents for review.
 View Step by step instructions for submitting a project.

 Can I edit my project after I’ve obtained a PNDI Receipt and if I edit it, do I need to pay $40 again?